 Instructions

-- Before you start baking: prepare the mold for the trdelnik - either from Tescoma or wrap the cans in foil and brush them with butter a bit.
+- Before you start baking: Prepare the mold for the Trdelník—either use one from Tescoma or wrap cans in foil and brush them lightly with butter.

-- Heat the milk until lukewarm.
-Pour in the dry yeast and a little sugar, stir.
+- Pour in milk active dry yeast and a little sugar, stir.
 Leave in a warm place for 10 minutes to activate.

 - Put the flour in a large bowl.
-Add the rest of the sugar, a pinch of salt, the egg yolks.
-Allow the butter and lard to melt (in a pot on the stove or in the microwave) and add to the bowl.
-Finally, pour in the risen yeast mixture.
+Add the remaining sugar, a pinch of salt, and the egg yolks.
+Melt the butter and lard (either on the stove or in the microwave) and add them to the bowl.
+Finally, pour in the activated yeast mixture.

 - Once the dough is smooth and elastic, allow it to rise in a warm place for 45 minutes.

-- Divide the risen dough into pieces and roll out strands about ½-inch (1-1.5 cm) thick.
-Roll them on the sticks (e.g., a tin can wrapped in foil), tucking the ends under the strand to fix them.
-If you connect more strands in one trdelník, press them well against the end of the last strand.
+- Divide the risen dough into pieces and roll out strands about ½ inch (1-1.5 cm) thick.
+Wrap these strands around the Trdelník molds, tucking the ends under the strand to secure them.
+If you need to connect more strands to make one Trdelník, press the new strand firmly against the end of the last one to ensure they stick together.

-- Slightly roll and flatten the form with wound strands.
-The dough will stick to the form and each other and will hold better when baking.
+- Gently roll and flatten the mold with the wrapped strands.
+This will help the dough stick to the form and to each other, ensuring it holds better during baking.

-- Meanwhile, put the sugar and a little cinnamon in a baking dish, stir.
-Carefully remove the baked trdelnik and brush it with melted butter.
-Coat all sides in sugar, pressing well.
+- Meanwhile, mix the sugar and a little cinnamon in a baking dish.
+Once the Trdelník is baked, carefully remove it from the mold and brush it with melted butter.
+Then, roll Trdelník from all sides in the cinnamon sugar mixture.

 Notes

-- Makes 2 big trdelniks, it is enough for 4 people.
+- The basic recipe makes 2 big Trdelniks, it is enough for 4 people.

 - Add a tablespoon of rum to the butter when brushing the baked pastry for a better aroma.